Irish Volunteers (18th century): Origin and character

 In the areas of greater Protestant concentration, in Cork, in Waterford, in Dublin city and County, and in the Presbyterian north-east Volunteers might assist in the same policing functions.
 There is record of the Belfast companies, at the request of the county sheriffs, marching with their six pounders into Antrim and Down (which had their own traditions of agrarian resistance) to enforce evictions.
 But their ranks were filled with the broader "Protestant tenantry of Ireland".
-This was a middle class of freehold farmers, merchants, manufacturers, and attendant professionals, whose properties, even where extensive, were commonly held on lease from an aristocracy formed, and reformed, in the Irish land settlements of the preceding century.
+This was a middle class of freehold farmers, merchants, manufacturers, and attendant professionals, whose properties, even where extensive, were commonly held on lease an aristocracy that had been formed, and reformed, in the Irish land settlements of the preceding century.

 In these city and market-town companies, the "drilling and training, purchasing of uniforms and arms, drawing up articles of association, electing their officers, [and] instructing delegates" for Volunteer conventions, "contributed to greater political awareness".
 For Presbyterians, this included a consciousness of sharing, if only in part, the disabilities imposed upon the Roman Catholic majority by the landowning Anglican establishment.
 In Belfast, this "Protestant Ascendency" was represented by the Marquess of Donegall.
-Like the proprietors of numerous other parliamentary boroughs in the Kingdom, Donegall exercised an exclusive right to appoint the town's burgesses—public offices from which as "Dissenters" from the established church Presbyterians were excluded—and through the burgesses, to the "elect" those who would sit for the borough in the Irish House of Commons.Few Presbyterians ever reached in Commons, and none sat among the Lords in the upper house.
+Like the proprietors of numerous other parliamentary boroughs in the Kingdom, Donegall exercised an exclusive right to appoint the town's burgesses—public offices from which, as "Dissenters" from the established church, Presbyterians were excluded—and through the burgesses, to the "elect" those who would sit for the borough in the Irish House of Commons.Few Presbyterians ever reached in Commons, and none sat among the Lords in the upper house.

 Opportunity to challenge the Ascendancy interest was confined to a small number of county and municipal contests were enfranchised freeholders might, in defiance of their landlords, be induced to vote for the promise of reform.
 Voting instead with their feet, Presbyterians had in large numbers been emigrating to the American colonies.
 Assessing their loyalty on the eve of their kinsmen's final break with the Crown, the Buckinghamshire's predecessor as vice-roy, Lord Harcourt, described the Presbyterians of Ulster as "Americans in their hearts".

-In January 1780, victory over a Spanish squadron at Cape St. Vincent, restored faith the in the ability of the Royal navy to defend its home waters and the fear of invasion abated.
+In January 1780, victory over a Spanish squadron at Cape St. Vincent, restored faith in the ability of the Royal navy to defend its home waters and the fear of invasion abated.
 But with all ranks recognising "parallels between the issues animating the American struggle and their own grievances", Volunteering had acquired a momentum of its own.
 Like their often parallel masonic lodges, Volunteer companies were becoming "a battleground for political ideas".